Fly Back in Time

 1922, Grand Canyon Landing

 R.V.
 Thomas (left) with his plane on the Tonto Platform or Plateau in the Grand Canyon.
-Thomas, a daredevil stunt pilot, was the first aviator to land a plane in the Grand Canyon on August 8, 1922.
+A daredevil stunt pilot, Thomas was the first aviator to land a plane in the Grand Canyon on August 8, 1922.

 1928, First Commercial Flight